-For fourteen years I have taught SAT and ACT prep to small and large groups as well as one-on-one.
-There is no question that one-on-one achieves the biggest gains in the shortest amount of time, but why?
+For twelve years I taught SAT and ACT prep to small and large groups as well as one-on-one.
+Test prep classes are fine and can help boost your score, but there's no comparison with one-on-one.

-Also, good tutoring means finding ways to motivate a student.
-A tutor must push certain students while helping others to relax.
+Good tutoring also means finding ways to motivate.
+A tutor pushes some students while helping others to relax.
 All the while, sessions have to be fun (at least some of the time).
-How does a tutor accomplish this last part?
-One strategy is to have a student approach the test as if it were a game or a puzzle.
-A student who relaxes will learn faster.
+How does a tutor make the time go quickly?
+One strategy is to approach the test as if it were a puzzle or game.
+A student who relaxes learns faster.

 Finally, test prep offers the opportunity to teach time management, for the test and for life, and to manage stress by visualizing test day, just as any speaker or performer would visualize a speech or performance.
 My approach then is to teach skills, a number of which are helpful beyond test day.
-If you're thinking about one-on-one test prep, take a moment to read through this website or call me for a free consultation.
+Take a moment to read links here or call for a free consultation.

 Bill Jackson, MFA